taskcluster/generic-worker/README.md

                                             [default: taskcluster-proxy]
           taskclusterProxyPort              Port number for taskcluster-proxy HTTP requests.
                                             [default: 80]
+          taskclusterRootURL                Root URL of taskcluster cluster that this worker should interact with. [default: https://taskcluster.net]
           tasksDir                          The location where task directories should be created on the worker. [default: /Users]
           workerGroup                       Typically this would be an aws region - an